First-frost/First-frost/README.md

 #### About me
 - 🤔 I’m a unprofessional programer.
-- 🌱 I’m currently learning Kubernetes and Golang.
+- 🌱 I’m currently learning Golang.
 - 🎮 A FPS and MOBA games lover.

 <!--